Coloring ideas for Ladybug

 You could also draw a background like a leaf, flower, or garden scene to make your ladybug feel at home.

-On the back of the page, why not try writing some fun facts about the ladybug, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the ladybug, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Ladybug?